Self-consistent ladder D$\Gamma$A approach: Introduction

 One such method is the \abinitiodga\ ~\cite{galler17, Galler18, galler19} which extends the concept of the dynamical vertex approximation (D$\Gamma$A) \cite{original_dga,Katanin2009} to realistic materials calculations.
 It inherits from DMFT the non-perturbative treatment of strong local correlations, but on top of this also includes non-local correlations.
 To this end, a two-particle ladder is built with the local DMFT irreducible vertex and the non-local Green's function as building blocks.
 These ladder diagrams then yield a non-local contribution to the self-energy.

 Hitherto such \abinitiodga\ calculations have been restricted to so-called ``one-shot'' calculations without an update of the DMFT vertex and non-local Green's function.
 Obviously, such a one-shot calculation is only expected to be reasonable as long as the non-local corrections to DMFT remain small.
 It also does not suppress the DMFT critical temperatures nor modifies the DMFT critical exponents.
-In the case of D$\Gamma$A calculations for one-band models, so-far a Moriyasque $\lambda$-correction~\cite{Katanin2009, Rohringer2016} was devised as a cure.
+In the case of D$\Gamma$A calculations for one-band models, so-far a Moriyaesque $\lambda$-correction~\cite{Katanin2009, Rohringer2016} was devised as a cure.
 It imposes a sum rule on the spin (or alternatively spin and charge) susceptibility, reduces the critical temperature and yields reasonable critical exponents\cite{Rohringer2011,Schaefer2017,Schaefer2019}.
-Superconductivity in cuprates~\cite{Kitatani2019} and nickelates~\cite{Kitatani2020} is described surprisingly accurate, even correctly predicted in the latter case.
-The extension to the multi-orbital case however makes this Moriyasque $\lambda$-correction impractical.
-One would need to introduce and determine various $\lambda$ parameters for all spin-orbital combinations.
+Superconductivity in cuprates~\cite{Kitatani2019} and nickelates~\cite{Kitatani2020} is described surprisingly accurately, even correctly predicted in the latter case.
+The extension to the multi-orbital case however makes this Moriyaesque $\lambda$-correction difficult.
+One would need to introduce and determine various $\lambda$ parameters for all orbital combinations and spin channels.
+This would result in a multi-dimensional optimization problem that is likely to have several local optima of comparable quality; details of how the $\lambda$-correction is modeled (which is nonunique) might be decisive.

 Another route has been taken in the closely related dual fermion approach \cite{Rubtsov08} with ladder diagrams \cite{Hafermann2009}.
 Here, the Green's function is updated with the calculated non-local self-energy in a so-called ``inner self-consistency''.
 Hitherto applied to one-band model Hamiltonians such as the Hubbard \cite{Hirschmeier2015} and Falicov-Kimball model \cite{Antipov2014} yields very reasonable critical temperatures and exponents.
 Also a self-consistent update of the dual fermion vertex has been discussed \cite{Ribic2018, Loon2018, Tanaka18}.